 At this time, DCFS is not able to provide an evaluation for each therapeutic intervention listed.
-Therefore, while the work will begin in terms of teaching the Division's front-line staff about these therapies, changing the Pls in the DCFS counseling contracts, and implementing the new provider monthly reports in January 2020; DCFS will not request claimibility on all of these services until such time as they are on the Title IV-E Prevention Services Clearinghouse as well-supported or it becomes feasible for DCFS to conduct its own evaluation.
-The exceptions are Parent-Child Interaction Therapy and Functional Family Therapy as they have a plethora of research showing their effectiveness and have been rated as Well-Supported by the Title IV-E Prevention Services Clearinghouse.
+Therefore, while the work will begin in terms of teaching the Division's front-line staff about these therapies, changing the PIs in the DCFS counseling contracts, and implementing the new provider monthly reports in January 2020; DCFS will not request claimibility on all of these services until such time as they are on the Title IV-E Prevention Services Clearinghouse as well-supported or it becomes feasible for DCFS to conduct its own evaluation.